 If you find yourself in the Lower East Side of Manhattan, check out Essex Market.
 It has a history that stretches back as far as 1818 when dozens of independent pushcart peddlers sold all kinds of foods under the open sky in LES.
 The actual indoor market was first opened in 1940.
 It has gone through many perturbations, including financial troubles, relocation, and renovations.

 Today, Essex Market is located in a newly renovated building at the intersection of Essex and Delancey Streets.
-It’s modern and spacious, with a sun-lit mezzanine.
+It’s modern, spacious, with a sun-lit mezzanine, and offers some of the most delicious cheap eats in New York.
 Even around lunch and dinner time it doesn’t feel too crowded and you can always find a table to sit down at on the mezzanine.

 I’ve tried Unregular Pizza and Zerza Moroccan at the market both of which were great.
-Unregular Pizza sells slices that vary in price from $4 to $7.
-Zerza Moroccan has a falafel sandwich for $10, a lamb burger for $11.50, their signature beef stew sandwich for $15, and other delicious Mediterranean specialties.
+Unregular Pizza sells slices that vary in price from $4.5 to $11.
+Zerza Moroccan has a falafel sandwich for $13, a lamb pita burger and the signature beef stew sandwich for $15.5, and other delicious Mediterranean specialties.

-A few other shops and restaurants that were on my radar but I didn’t have the time to try: Sugar Sweet Sunshine bakery (try their banana pudding), Kotti Berliner Döner Kebab (döner is always an affordable option), and Nordic Preserves.
+A few other restaurants at Essex market that were on my radar but I didn’t get a chance to try are Sugar Sweet Sunshine bakery (try their banana pudding), Kotti Berliner Döner Kebab (döner is always an affordable option), and Nordic Preserves.

-Tourist attractions nearby: the Tenement Museum, Museum of Chinese in America, Chinatown (granted, there are plenty of cheap places to eat in Chinatown, too, but it’s not a long walk to Essex Market), Museum at Eldridge Street.
+The Tenement Museum, Museum of Chinese in America, Chinatown (granted, there are plenty of cheap places to eat in Chinatown, too, but it’s not a long walk to Essex Market), Museum at Eldridge Street.
+Since Essex Market is located in the Lower East Side, you might find my post on the best things to do in LES useful.

 Urbanspace Vanderbilt